awsdocs/amazon-kendra-developer-guide/doc_source/data-source-v1-salesforce.md

 Before you can use Amazon Kendra to index your Salesforce data source, make these changes in your Salesforce and AWS accounts\.

 **In Salesforce, make sure you have:**
-+ Created a Salesforce account and have copied the username and password you use to connect to Salesforce\.
++ Created a Salesforce account and have noted the user name and password you use to connect to Salesforce\.
-+ Created a Salesforce connected app account with OAuth activated and have copied the consumer key \(client ID\) and consumer secret \(client secret\) assigned to your Salesforce connect app\.
++ Created a Salesforce Connected App account with OAuth activated and have copied the consumer key \(client ID\) and consumer secret \(client secret\) assigned to your Salesforce Connected App\.
+See [Salesforce documentation on Connected Apps](https://help.salesforce.com/s/articleView?id=sf.connected_app_overview.htm&type=5) for more information\.
 + Copied the Salesforce security token associated with the account used to connect to Salesforce\.
 + Copied the URL of the Salesforce server that you want to index\.
-Typically, this is *https://login\.salesforce\.com/services/oauth2/token*\.
+Typically, this is *https://login\.salesforce\.com/services*\.
 The server must be running a Salesforce connected app\.
 + Added credentials to your Salesforce server for a user with read\-only access to Salesforce by cloning the ReadOnly profile and then adding the View All Data and Manage Articles permissions\.
 These credentials identify the user making the connection and the Salesforce connected app that Amazon Kendra connects to\.
++ Checked each document is unique in Salesforce and across other data sources you plan to use for the same index\.
+Each data source that you want to use for an index must not contain the same document across the data sources\.
+Document IDs are global to an index and must be unique per index\.

 **In your AWS account, make sure you have:**
-+ Created an Amazon Kendra index and, if using the API, noted the index id\.
++ [Created an Amazon Kendra index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html) and, if using the API, noted the index ID\.
-+ Created an IAM role for your data source and, if using the API, noted the ARN of the IAM role\.
++ [Created an IAM role](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds) for your data source and, if using the API, noted the ARN of the IAM role\.
 + Stored your Salesforce authentication credentials in an AWS Secrets Manager secret and, if using the API, noted the ARN of the secret\.
 **Note**
 Be sure to regularly refresh or rotate your credentials and secret\.
 Provide only the necessary access level for your own security\.
+Re\-using credentials and secrets across data sources, and connector versions v1\.0 and v2\.0 \(where applicable\), is not recommended\.

 If you don’t have an existing IAM role or secret, you can use the console to create a new IAM role and Secrets Manager secret when you connect your Salesforce data source to Amazon Kendra\.
-If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index id\.
+If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index ID\.

-## Connection information<a name="data-source-procedure-v1-salesforce"></a>
+## Connection instructions<a name="data-source-procedure-v1-salesforce"></a>

-To connect Amazon Kendra to your Salesforce data source you must provide details of your Salesforce credentials so that Amazon Kendra can access your data\.
+To connect Amazon Kendra to your Salesforce data source, you must provide the necessary details of your Salesforce data source so that Amazon Kendra can access your data\.
 If you have not yet configured Salesforce for Amazon Kendra see [Prerequisites](#prerequisites-v1-salesforce)\.

 ### <a name="salesforce-v1-adding-procedure"></a>